 Invest in your continuous improvement.
 Becoming an expert in your field, it will need a lot of time and effort.
 Attend seminars, courses, workshops, read books, participate in events, engage in conversations with your industry top names and push yourself to learn more.
 Try to expand your skills above your preset market area and adopt the changes.
 Spend time with younger people that have a new perspective for the market needs.

 To make it clear being confident doesn’t mean to be cocky.
 It’s a fine line that people tend to forget, quite easily.
 When you are interacting with other people always be polite and well-spoken.

 Good manners apply to written communication in all forms.
-Emails, digital messages, comments, social media media interaction and through your business website or blog react as if you have the person in front your eyes.
+Emails, digital messages, comments, social media interaction and through your business website or blog act & react as if you have the person in front of you.
 Find the right tone and stick to that, not too cold formal but also not too friendly.

 Phone communication does have etiquette that you should respect.
-Never pick up the phone after working hours and bother any client for a business matter.
+Never pick up the phone after working hours and never bother any client for a business matter after 17:00.
 It’s one of the most unprofessional traits that can ruin your good name in the market.

 Respect people’s privacy

 When you call a person always introduce yourself by your full name, company, and title.
 Don’t be too aggressive, don’t dominate the conversation and listen to the other person carefully.
 When they call you, return calls in a timely manner.
 Always follow-up on any actions you agree to during a conversation.

 Life has taught many of us that professionalism starts from appearance.
 Choose outfits that agree with your body, age, and position in the industry.
 Proper wardrobe, hygiene, and grooming are basic qualities of professionals.
 Be sure to meet the requirements of your industry’s dress code, and pay special attention to your appearance when meeting with clients.